 - Start a Conversation in a teacher's portfolio – try posing a question about their experience so far

-- Ask everyone to save a story to their portfolio with one click
+- Ask everyone to save a story to their portfolio with one click and make it visible to you

 Monitor and support progress